 Story Crossroads received two OnStage Utah grants in 2016, one in 2017, one in 2018, and one in 2019, and two for 2020.
 Besides this, Story Crossroads received a General Operations grant for 2020/2021.
 We also had a grant to assist in the Grand Stories Project.
 The Utah Division of Arts and Museums seeks to advance the quality of life for all through arts experiences and cultural opportunities.
 Go to the UDAM’s website here: http://heritage.utah.gov/utah-division-of-arts-museums.

-Story Crossroads received a TourWest grant in 2016, 2017, 2018, 2019, and for 2020.
+Story Crossroads received 8 TourWest grants from 2016-2021.
 The mission of the Western States Arts Federation (WESTAF) is to strengthen the financial, organizational, and policy infrastructure of the arts in the West.
 Go to the WESTAF website here: http://www.westaf.org/.
 The WESTAF receives funding from the National Endowment for the Arts (NEA) and thus we are also grateful to this support.
 You can go to the NEA website here: https://www.arts.gov/.

 Story Crossroads received a Project Support grant “Around the World: The Tellable, Edible Art Project” that involves collaboration with Bad Dog Arts.
-Then, for 2020, we received a grant for outreaches in two schools, the Blind Center, as well as the Salt Lake City Library System (Glendale Branch).
+Then, for 2020, we received a grant for outreaches in two schools, the Blind Center, as well as the Salt Lake City Library System (Glendale Branch) that we adapted into the Story Camp with proper-distancing.
+For 2021, we received a grant for virtual programming with SLC Library System as well as recorded performances available to students and families.
 The Salt Lake City Arts Council’s mission is to promote, present, and support artists, arts organizations, and arts activities in order to further the development of the arts community and to benefit the public by expanding awareness, access, and participation.
 Go to the Arts Council website here: http://saltlakearts.org/.